InnoPhaseIoT/connectedhomeip/examples/lighting-app/talaria/README.md

 - FOTA will be disabled when building the Matter lighting application with the MQTT application.
 - Compilation/build will fail if more than one application is enabled.

+#### Building Matter Lighting Application + AWS-IoT Subscribe and Publish Application
+-   Note: The AWS IoT SDK for Talaria TWO Platform needs be set up before compiling the application, Please refer to the document below for setup instructions for the AWS IoT SDK for Talaria TWO Platform ("talaria_two_aws" repository).
+    (Document: "<freertos_sdk_x.y>/apps/iot_aws/doc/Application_for_IoT_AWS.pdf",
+    Section: "AWS IoT Device SDK Embedded C On Talaria TWO Platform")

+-   Build the example application:

+          $ cd connectedhomeip/examples/lighting-app/talaria
+          $ source third_party/connectedhomeip/scripts/activate.sh ## If not activated already
+          $ make clean && make ENABLE_AWS_IOT_APP=true

+-   To delete generated executable, libraries and object files use:

+          $ cd connectedhomeip/examples/lighting-app/talaria
+          $ make clean

+- FOTA will be disabled when building the Matter lighting application with the AWS-IoT application.
+- Compilation/build will fail if more than one application is enabled.

 ## Boot arguments